 The range of wines, aimed at the Spanish market and focused on offering value for money, includes a Crianza (around €4,5 in Spain) a Reserva (€6) and a Gran Reserva.

-Bodegas Muriel, Bodegas Eguía and Marqués de Elciego together have an annual turnover of approximately 12 million bottles.
+Bodegas Muriel, Bodegas Eguía, Marqués de Elciego and Conde de los Andes together have an annual turnover of approximately 12 million bottles.
 The group, which also owns a table wine division and a Vino de la Tierra company, has recently purchased from Paternina the old ollauri-based Conde de los Andes winery along with all of its wine stock.